UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 You will be given one (1) useable IP address per HSCN Edge/router.
 Any additional IP addresses will need to be justified and are an additional cost.

 You can be allocated up to 5 IP addresses per connection.
-If you require more than 5 IPs per connection you will need to request additional IPs from NHS Digital and we can advertise them on your behalf.
+If you require more than 5 IPs per connection you will need to request additional IPs from NHS Digital which we can advertise on your behalf.

 ### How do I justify the need for more IP addresses?